kasperbauer/vscode-upsource/README.md

 Create a review based on a branch or your last commit.

 `Upsource: Close Review`
-Close all reviews that are ready to close.
+Close reviews that are ready to close.

+`Upsource: Refresh`
+Fetches reviews and refreshes upsource custom view.

 ## Settings